 - Upon reaching 2000 hours, saddlebags (or something comparable) with embroidered logo and 2000 hours will be given.

-- Youth riders 12 & Under will receive a prize for every 25 hours they complete.
+- Youth riders 12 & Under will receive a prize for every 25 hours completed.

 Trophies and Awards